manpagez: man pages & more

 must decide to approve or reject the proposal.
 If approved, the

-Steering Council will administer an Amendment Vote.
+Steering Council will organize an Amendment Vote.

 Rules for Voting